hashicorp/terraform-provider-azurerm/website/docs/d/monitor_diagnostic_categories.html.markdown

 * `logs` - A list of the Log Categories supported for this Resource.

 * `metrics` - A list of the Metric Categories supported for this Resource.

+### Timeouts

+~> **Note:** Custom Timeouts are available [as an opt-in Beta in version 1.43 of the Azure Provider](/docs/providers/azurerm/guides/2.0-beta.html) and will be enabled by default in version 2.0 of the Azure Provider.

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

+* `read` - (Defaults to 5 minutes) Used when retrieving the   Gets information about an the Monitor Diagnostics Categories supported by an existing Resource.